- Meteorite Type: Iron, IIAB

 - Witnessed Fall: Yes.
 Fell Feb.
 12, 1947, Russia

 - Additional Information: Handsome rarely seen Sikhote-Alin individual end cut, proudly displaying an attractive etch pattern.
 Complete with intriguing shape, a smattering of regmaglypts, and unusual “tail” visible from the front face.
-Simply stunning!
+We lovingly refer to it as “The Cornucopia.”

 1 in stock